Create a winning freelance profile that stands out – Where do you start?

 - Take a headshot, from your shoulders up, wearing professional clothes.
 A nice shirt or blouse will be fine, but if you’d like to wear a suit, go for it!

-- Although you might be tempted to show off your vast professional network, try to keep your profile photo to just you.
+- Try to keep your profile photo to just you.

 - Keep it simple – A plain/single-colour background (non-jarring)